cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 end;
 ```

 Both loops are eligible for unrolling at the beginning, and the inner one is chosen.
-After that the outer loop can no longer be unrolled, because the instruction limit would be hit.
+After that, the outer loop can no longer be unrolled, because the instruction limit would be hit.

 Sometimes unrolling an outer loop can make the inner loop eligible for unrolling too.
 In this case, the inner loop cannot be unrolled first, as it is not constant: